wilsonliaows/docs/developing-connectors/sdk/authentication/oauth2-authentication.md

 For a more secure method of authentication, we recommend using [OAuth 2.0](https://tools.ietf.org/html/rfc6749).
 It is an open standard and is generally a more secure way for users to log into third party websites without exposing their credentials.

+There are many variants of the OAuth2 standard.
+By default, the Workato connector SDK supports the [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) variant.

 ```ruby
 connection: {